jin-qu/linquest/README.md

 ## Old Browsers

-jinqu-odata uses jinqu as a querying platform, if you want to use jinqu features with old browsers, please refer to [jinqu documentation](https://github.com/jin-qu/jinqu#readme).
+linquest uses jinqu as a querying platform, if you want to use jinqu features with old browsers, please refer to [jinqu documentation](https://github.com/jin-qu/jinqu#readme).

 ## License